Refref18/CMPE591_HOMEWORK3/README.md

 ## Introduction

 In this homework, we aim to train a robot to push an object to a desired position using reinforcement learning methods.
-The primary focus of this task is to implement and train a Vanilla Policy Gradient (REINFORCE) model, which is worth 75 points.
-The environment used is similar to the previous homework, but now the action space is continuous.
-We use high-level states instead of raw pixel data for the input.
+The primary focus of this task is to implement and train a Vanilla Policy Gradient (REINFORCE) model.
+I used gymnasium environment for fast training.

-## Problem Statement

-The task is to train a robot arm to push an object to a goal position.
-The action space is continuous, meaning the agent needs to learn how to control the arm's movements precisely.
-The goal is to maximize the reward by pushing the object closer to the goal while minimizing unnecessary movements.

 ## Approach: Vanilla Policy Gradient (REINFORCE)